sveltejs/svelte/documentation/docs/02-runes/04-$effect.md

 <canvas bind:this={canvas} width="100" height="100" />
 ```

 When Svelte runs an effect function, it tracks which pieces of state (and derived state) are accessed (unless accessed inside [`untrack`](svelte#untrack)), and re-runs the function when that state later changes.
+Internally, Svelte uses effects to manage changes to the template — e.g. to update the text in `<h1>hello {name}!</h1>` when `name` changes.

 > [!NOTE] If you're having difficulty understanding why your `$effect` is rerunning or is not running see [understanding dependencies](#Understanding-dependencies).
 Effects are triggered differently than the `$:` blocks you may be used to if coming from Svelte 4.